ViragJain3010/Web-Crawler/README.md

     - Timeout occurs
     - User stops the program
 8. Finally, all collected product URLs are saved to a JSON file, organized by domain

+## Approach

+The project was developed in three phases, progressively enhancing functionality and robustness.
+Below is a detailed breakdown of each phase and the final solution:

+### Initial Approach (`main.py`)
+In the initial phase, we focused on the basics of web crawling, such as:
+- Extracting URLs from web pages.
+- Navigating to related URLs within the same domain.

+This phase laid the foundation for understanding web crawling mechanics and URL traversal.

+### Advanced Approach (`advance.py`)
+Building on the basics, the second phase introduced advanced topics, including:
+1. **Error Handling:** Ensuring the crawler is resilient to broken links, timeouts, and other runtime errors.
+2. **Dynamic Content Loading:** Handling challenges like infinite scrolling and AJAX-loaded content.
+3. **Captcha Handling:** Investigating techniques to bypass or manage captchas efficiently.
+4. **Authentication Handling:** Addressing scenarios where login credentials are required to access certain pages.

+This phase aimed to make the crawler more versatile and capable of handling real-world complexities.

+### Final Solution (`version2.py`)
+In the final phase, we combined the learnings from both previous phases to create a comprehensive and efficient solution.
+Key features include:
+1. **Basic URL Handling and Navigation:** Leveraging the robust URL extraction and traversal techniques from `main.py`.
+2. **Dynamic Content Handling:** Incorporating strategies for managing infinite scrolling, AJAX-loaded elements, and other dynamic content challenges from `advance.py`.
+3. **Product Page Identification:**
+   - Visiting the homepages of target domains and extracting all available URLs.
+   - Filtering URLs based on patterns indicative of product pages.
+   - Excluding generic and domain-specific patterns to improve accuracy.

+This holistic approach ensures efficient URL discovery, robust error handling, and effective product page identification.